datainsightat/datainsight.github.io/pages/de/kafka.md

   * Read data from a topic
   * Groups: Consumers read data in groups
   * No Consumers > No Partitions: Some consumers are inactive
-  * Offset: Each consumer group has its own offsets.
-Stored in a Kafka Topic
+  * Offset: Each consumer group stores its specific offset per topic in a Kafka Topic
   * Delivery Semantics: At most once, At least one (preferred), Exactly once

 * Zookeper